+Our methodology will then be to study variables related to the electron-phonon collision operator as random in the SG method for the Boltzmann-Poisson model of electrons in semiconductors.
+We first choose as one of those variables the lattice temperature, as it is involved in the phonon distribution as a parameter.
+The dimensional cost is minimal as the temperature is a scalar.

-We describe the structure of this paper as follows.
-In section 2 we consider how Stochastic Galerkin handles the uncertainties arising in the Boltzmann - Poisson system.
-Then we consider in specific the uncertainty quantification by Stochastic Galerkin associated to having first the phonon energy and then the lattice temperature as a random variable.
-Section 3 describes the numerics of the deterministic Boltzmann - Poisson system solved by Discontinuous Galerkin methods.
-Then section 4 covers more in detail the setting of numerical simulations of Stochastic Discontinuous Galerkin for Boltzmann - Poisson for the case of a random lattice temperature.
-Section 5 finishes with the conclusions of this work.
+We describe the structure of the rest of this paper as follows.
+In Section~2 we discuss how the SG method handles the uncertainties arising in the Boltzmann-Poisson system.
+Then we consider uncertainty quantification by SG first for the phonon energy being a random variable and then the lattice temperature being a random variable too.
+Section~3 describes the numerics of the deterministic Boltzmann-Poisson system solved by discontinuous-Galerkin (DG) methods.
+Then Section~4 covers in more detail the stochastic discontinuous Galerkin (SDG) method for the Boltzmann-Poisson system for the case of a random lattice temperature.
+In Section~5, the conclusions are drawn.